On-Chain Tally: DAO v1.1 Limits and a Deposit-Paired Voting Proposal

 hi @david-fi5box Let me start by saying, that the reason that 1.1-related threads are getting locked is from them straying far from the topic they started with.
 That is the case here, but I will manage one thing at a time.

-This is a topic for discussing alternatives, I do believe that our process would be served by doing that, and improving the proposed ideas, rather than dismissing them outright and explaining generalities around 1.1.
+This is a topic for discussing alternatives, I do believe that our process would be served by discussing the challenges with implementing proposed ideas and how they might be improved in this respect.

 White list comment